ILIAS-eLearning/ILIAS/libs/composer/README.md

 ### Dependencies for development
 - Add a new library using composer, e.g. "composer require --dev phpunit/phpunit"
-- Add all directories that are newly added by the installation also to the .gitignore file located in /libs
+- Do not add the installed dependencies in /libs/composer/vendor to the repository.
-- commit changes of composer.json and composer.lock
+- Commit changes of composer.json and composer.lock

 ### Update a single dependency
 - Search the name of dependency you like to update.